Introduction

 First, they may be revised due to a revision of the unadjusted data.
 Since this occurs due to the availability of an improved information set it is also highly recommended for seasonally adjusted data to be revised correspondingly.
 The second source of revisions is a more technical reason and caused by a different estimate of the seasonal pattern due to new information (first kind of revisions as well as new data points).
 Generally, new information should lead to a better (more precise) estimate of the seasonal- and calendar components and hence to a better estimate of the seasonally adjusted figure.
 On the other hand, this always goes along with revisions and possible confusion of the users.
 Especially, if these technical revisions occur only due to new observations, the seasonally adjusted time series shows revisions while the original series does not, which may be difficult for users to comprehend.

 The ESS guidelines on seasonal adjustment suggest a balanced procedure, where both precision as well as revisions are taken into consideration.
-The first suggested approach is called partial concurrent and re-identifies the model only once a year, but re-estimates the coefficients every time new or revised data become available.
+One suggested approach is called partial concurrent and re-identifies the model only once a year, but re-estimates the coefficients every time new or revised data become available.
 This lowers the revisions on average, but revisions still occur with each new or revised data point.
 A second recommended approach is called controlled current adjustment and can be used if the seasonal component is stable enough.
 The guidelines describe this approach in the following way:

 This plug-in supports the controlled current adjustment approach.
 Therefore, the first important feature is the storage of the current components.
 Secondly, some key quality measures for the comparison between the current adjustment and the partial concurrent adjustment are summarised in an additional node of the graphical user interface.
 Finally, a pre-defined summary of the output containing the most important quality measures can be exported to HTML files.